jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 query.name:"currency" AND query.value:"9"
 ```

-would match our document although it would be matching by the _"wrong reasons"_.
-In our example
+would match our document although it would be matching for the _"wrong reasons"_.
+In our example,
 `currency` doesn't have a value of `9`, but since both boolean conditions are evaluated as `true`,
 the given document would produce a match.
 It is more likely that the user firing this query wants to
 match on `currency` having the value `9` which _should_ produce _no matches_ in our sample data.

 ## Our solution

-Since our end goal is to match by attribute name/value pair if we could make these pairs a **single
+Since our end goal is to match by attribute name/value pair, if we could make these pairs a **single
-token** we would accomplish our goal with the benefit of having a single field and not strange
+token**, we would accomplish our goal with the benefit of having a single field and not strange
 matches.
 With this approach, each key/value pair of the query string would be a single
 token in the form of `name1=value1` and `name2=value2`.
 This means that then we could write a query
 like: